Top ten real life detectives

 Izzy Einstein and Moe Smith

 In prohibition-era US, Izzy Einstein and Moe Smith were federal police officers who achieved the most number of arrests and convictions between 1920–1925.
 They were known nationally for successfully shutting down speakeasies, using disguises in their work and going undercover in bars where their faces were on the wall.
 They made 4,392 arrests of which 95% gained convictions.
 By 1930, both men were working as insurance salesman after being ousted by jealous colleagues.

 Not quite content being a champion tennis player, passionate politician and vehement social activist, Kiran Bedi turned her hand to policing.
 The first woman officer in the entirety of the Indian Police Force, Bedi found herself keeping the peace in the midst of tense political protests.
 She set up civilian volunteer groups to patrol areas the police couldn’t quite cover and clamped down on bootlegging, sexual assault and institutional corruption in Delhi.
 All on her first few postings.

 Jay J Armes

-Amputee, actor and private investigator Jay J. Armes has led a rather interesting life.
+Amputee, actor and private investigator Jay J Armes has led an interesting life.
 After having both hands amputated at the age of 11, Armes spent a brief period in California acting before setting up a detective agency in El Paso.
 He served eight years as Chief Deputy Constable for the El Paso County Constables Department, and now charges approximately $1million per private investigation case.

-Dave Toschi worked as an inspector for San Francisco police between 1952 and 1983.
+Dave Toschi worked as an inspector for San Francisco police between 1952–1983.
 He was the chief investigator in the Zodiac killer case, which is still unsolved today.
 He was portrayed in the 2007 film Zodiac by Mark Ruffalo and was the inspiration for the title character in Bullitt, the 1968 movie starring Steve McQueen.